 In addition to the employer contributions listed above, when employing a retiree of the TRS, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.

 Actuarial Assumptions.
-The total pension liability in the August 31, 2017 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2017 actuarial valuation rolled forward to August 31, 2018 was determined using the following actuarial assumptions: